Position

 How to become a Meter Technician?

-1. Obtain a high school diploma or GED.
-This is the basic educational requirement for entry into the field.
+1. Get a High School Diploma or GED: Start with a high school diploma or GED.
+This is the basic requirement to enter the job market.

 How long does it take to become a Meter Technician?